dasch-swiss/dsp-tools/docs/developers/mkdocs.md

 without anyone noticing.

-### The best solution how to deal with this
+### The Best Solution How to Deal With This

 - **give a unique name to every heading within the same document**
 - **don't use special characters in headings**

-### A short overview of Markdown tools and slug algorithms
+### A Short Overview of Markdown Tools and Slug Algorithms

 - MkDocs uses [Python Markdown](https://python-markdown.github.io/) to translate Markdown files into HTML (see [here](https://www.mkdocs.org/user-guide/configuration/#markdown_extensions)).